 - All City of Ottawa parking regulations and restrictions will apply during this time.

-- On Good Friday, as well as Saturdays and Sundays, a family or group may travel all day with a DayPass, which can be purchased for $10.25 from the bus operator when you board.
-A family or group includes up to six people with a maximum of two who are ages 13 or older.
+- OC Transpo will operate a Sunday schedule and the DayPass will be valid as a Family DayPass.
+A family or group may travel all day with a DayPass which can be purchased for $10.25 from the bus operator when you board.
+A family/group can include up to six people with a maximum of two individuals aged 13 or older.

-- Transit Information Centre (613-741-4390) will operate from 8 a.m. to 9 p.m. on Good Friday and from 7 a.m. to 9 p.m. on Easter Monday,
+- Transit Information Centre (613-741-4390) will be open from 7 a.m. to 9 p.m.

-- OC Transpo Customer Relations (613-842-3600) will be closed Good Friday and Easter Monday.
+- OC Transpo Customer Relations Office (613-842-3600) will be closed.

 - Para Transpo operations:

-o Customer service (613-842-3681) – closed
+- Customer service (613-842-3681) – closed

-o Administration (613-244-1289) – closed
+- Administration (613-244-1289) – closed

-o Taxi coupons (613-842-3670) – closed
+- Taxi coupons (613-842-3670) – closed

-o Reservations (613-244-7272) – open 7 a.m. to 5 p.m.
+- Reservations line (613-244-7272) – open 7 a.m. to 5 p.m.

-o Cancellation/information/general inquiries (613-244-4636) – open 6 a.m.to 12:30 a.m.
+- Trip cancellation and general inquiries (613-244-4636) – open 6 a.m.to 12:30 a.m.

 Ottawa Public Health:

 - The Ottawa Public Health Information Line will be closed; however, you can call and leave a message and inquiries will be responded to within one business day.
-You can also connect with us online for the latest health information.
+You can also connect with us online for the latest health information on OttawaPublicHealth.ca.